AdaCore/gnatstudio/docs/users_guide/main_window.rst

 The GNAT Programming Studio has one main window, which is where you perform most of your work.
-However, GPS is very flexible in the ways it lets you organize your desktop, which is discussed in a later section (:ref:`Multiple_Document_Interface`).
+However, GPS is very flexible in the ways it lets you organize your desktop, as discussed in a later section (:ref:`Multiple_Document_Interface`).

 There are also other windows that might pop up at various times, documented